wwt/dcauto-study-resources/docs/sections/section_4.md

 - The Cisco DevNet learning labs for ACI were a great starting point for us and set the tone for the things we needed to learn and practice.
 Following those up with the Jupyter and MIT exercises was very beneficial.

 - The star resource to practice just about any skills related to ACI is the **[DevNet Always-On ACI Sandbox](https://sandboxapicdc.cisco.com "DevNet Always-On ACI Sandbox"){target=_blank}**.
 This is a publicly accessible (no-VPN required), reservation-less, read/write, read/write ACI simulator, and we used it excessively.
 All of the code samples, Jupyter Notebooks, and Ansible Playbooks bundled in this repository use this sandbox.

-!!! caution
-        - From time to time, the **[DevNet Always-On ACI Sandbox](https://sandboxapicdc.cisco.com "DevNet Always-On ACI Sandbox"){target=_blank}** can be a bit slow or fail to respond to your API call, browser session, etc.  Generally, after a minute or two, we found the sandbox would recover from these situations.

-    !!! tip "tips"
-        - Spend plenty of time working with ACI both programmatically _and_ in the APIC GUI.
-        - The [ACI visore tool](https://www.cisco.com/c/en/us/support/docs/cloud-systems-management/application-policy-infrastructure-controller-apic/118839-technote-visore-00.html "ACI visore tool"){target=_blank} provides a great way to understand relationships between ACI objects in the MIT.
-        - The [ACI API Inspector](https://aci-prog-lab.ciscolive.com/lab/pod1/references/find-object "ACI API Inspector"){target=_blank} vastly simplifies the process to construct REST payloads for ACI.
-We recommend that you spend plenty of time observing how you can use APIC GUI interactions, via the API Inspector, to build REST payloads within Python.

 ## Lessons Learned